Your Cart

 Opt for mineral sunblocks that contain physical blockers like zinc oxide or titanium dioxide, which reflect UV radiation away from the skin.
 You can also wear protective clothing, a hat and sunglasses.

-8. Avoid Collagen Diminishers
+8. Avoid collagen diminishers

 What causes the diminishing of collagen?
 We call lifestyle factors that interfere with the maintenance of collagen “collagen diminishers.”
 The biggest collagen diminishers to avoid include: